-- xxi.
-We have disclosed to you all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements. - xxii.
-We have disclosed to you the identity of the Council's related parties and all the related party relationships and transactions of which we are aware. - xxiii.
+- xix.
+All transactions have been recorded in the accounting records and are reflected in the financial statements. - xx.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - xxi.
+We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the Council and involves: - a. management; - b. employees who have significant roles in internal control; or - c. others where the fraud could have a material effect on the financial statements. - xxii.
+We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the financial statements communicated by employees, former employees, analysts, regulators or others. - xxiii.
+We have disclosed to you all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing financial statements. - xxiv.
+We have disclosed to you the identity of the Council's related parties and all the related party relationships and transactions of which we are aware. - xxv.
 We have disclosed to you all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements.